rezmoss/go-at-scale/README.md

-# Pro Go Patterns: Advanced Function Design, Concurrency Models, and Clean Code
+# Go at Scale : Patterns for Professional Development

 [![Book Cover](./cover.png)](https://www.amazon.com/author/rezmoss)
 <sup>_Click the cover to learn more or purchase the book._</sup>

-Welcome to the **official companion repository** for _Pro Go Patterns_.
+Welcome to the **official companion repository** for _Go at Scale_.
 Here, you’ll find all the Go source files and practical examples referenced throughout the chapters and appendices.
 Each folder corresponds to a specific chapter or appendix, containing example code that demonstrates the advanced patterns, concurrency models, and clean coding techniques discussed in the book.

 ---